su8/pinky-bar/README.md

 --with-net --with-pci --with-alsa
 ```

-Affects **--with-mail** and if you've chosen gmail.
+Affects **--with-gmail**.
 If you get error 403 unauthorized, then allow [less secure apps](https://myaccount.google.com/lesssecureapps) to access your account.

 Affects only FreeBSD users with laptops, **--without-apm** will compile the program with acpi support to obtain the current battery life.